Carnival: Israel

+Philippines

+In the Philippines, the Manila Carnival (Philippine Spanish: Carnaval de Manila) was formerly a major annual event in Manila during the early American colonial period up to the time before the Second World War.
+It was organized by the American colonial administration to showcase the economic development of the Philippines.
+The highlight of the event is the crowning of the Carnival Queens, which is the precursor of later national pageants like Miss Philippines.
+It is also notable for founding and hosting the first Far Eastern Championship Games (then known as the "First Oriental Olympic Games") which became the precursor of the modern Asian Games.

+The carnival lasted around two weeks in which a variety of shows were presented like circus, vaudeville, slapstick comedies, and theater.
+Five parades were also held, an opening parade, a military parade, a school parade, a business and industry parade (which included foreign participants), and the floral parade (which featured the Carnival Queen winner).

+The carnival was first held in February 1908 and was initially only a city celebration.
+It expanded to a national scope by 1912, the year that it was held concurrently with the Philippine Exposition.
+It was discontinued in 1939, due to the outbreak of the Second World War.
+It was also not held during the Japanese occupation of the Philippines (1941 to 1944).
+After Philippine independence in 1946, it was never renewed.

+In the modern Philippines, thousands of annual festivals and fiestas throughout the islands feature public celebrations and street parade competitions with elaborate costumes similar to the carnival.
+However, they are not tied to the Lenten period and are instead celebrations of a Catholic patron saint, of the local culture, or both.

 Europe

 Albania

 Carnivals have begun to be celebrated in Korça before 1940, a period in which cultural life in this city has been varied.
 Although a pagan holiday, the Carnival was later celebrated on Feast Day in February.
 In addition to the many carnival-wearing individuals, there were bands with guitars, bows, and butaphoric masks such as animal heads and humans.
 The Korça Carnival took a big hit after the creation of cultural societies such as the "Korça Youth".
 During this period carnivals were accompanied by mandolins, guitars and humorous songs.
 Carnival celebrations were discontinued after 1960, to resume in other social conditions after 1990.
 Korça is one of the first cities to revive the Carnival tradition by establishing the Carnival Association in 1992 as part of the National Carnival Association of Albania.
 On 10 April 1994, the first International Carnival Festival in Albania was organized in Korça.
 The following year, the second International Carnival Festival is even larger.
 Since this year and until 2008, the Korca Carnival group has been represented at a number of international festivals organized in various European countries.